ivelum/job/README.md

 ### Codestyle checks

-Before pushing your work to the repo, please make sure that the code style checks pass with your changes.
+Before pushing your work to the repo, please make sure that your changes pass the code style checks.
 We use [ESLint](https://eslint.org) for JavaScript/React code and [Stylelint](https://stylelint.io) for SCSS.
 How to run the checks locally: